X Games: Global expansion

 X Games Asia have been held annually since 1998.

-In May 2003, the X Games held the Global Championships, a special event where five continents competed in 11 disciplines.
+In May 2003, the X Games held the Global Championships, a special event where athletes from five continents competed across 11 disciplines.
 The event was held in two locations: the Alamodome in San Antonio, Texas, and Whistler, British Columbia.
 The final team results, in order, were the United States, Europe, Australia, Asia, and South America.

 In May 2011, ESPN held a bid to select three host cities in addition to Los Angeles, Aspen, and Tignes, France, to form a six-event calendar for the next three years beginning in 2013.
 In May 2012, the selected cities were announced: Barcelona, Spain; Munich, Germany; and Foz do Iguaçu, Brazil.
 The two European cities have hosted the Summer Olympic Games in the past, whereas Brazil has provided several X Games competitors.
 Since 2010, Winter X Games Europe has been held in Tignes and also began holding events in Norway in 2016.
 An event in Sydney, Australia was held in 2018 and winter and summer events were also planned for 2019 and 2020 in China and a return trip to Norway in 2020.

 X Games Chiba, the first edition to take place in Japan, was introduced in 2022.